 Remember, if you have been involved in a commercial truck collision, it is especially crucial that you obtain information and details about the collision immediately.
 Victims should obtain the police report as quickly as possible, as this form provides critical information, such as the identity of the truck driver, the company for which they work for, and other such relevant details about the accident.
 All medical documents, professional diagnoses, and medical bills are also important when seeking compensation for injuries.

 We understand that after a brutal accident with a massive commercial vehicle, the last thing you may have energy to do is fight.
 Your primary focus should undoubtedly be on getting back to your healthy-self.
-But while you are regaining your strength and recovering, let J. Gonzalez Law Firm fight you legal battles.
+But while you are regaining your strength and recovering, let J. Gonzalez Injury Attorneys fight you legal battles.
 Together we can win the compensation your pain merits.